chadokruse/sprintly-visualizer/README.md

 ### License

-Do with it as you wish, commercial or otherwise.
-If you like formal licenses: Copyright (c) 2013 Chad Kruse, released under the MIT license.
+Sprintly card design copyright (c) Sprint.ly.
+All else, do with it as you wish, commercial or otherwise.